Will-Bulmer/BudgetVoyager/docs/designPlan.md

 The aim of this software is to pool together an incredibly large sample of bus routes, train routes and plane routes, and create an algorithm that can find me a journey based on certain parameters: upperBoundMoney and upperBoundTime.
 I would like for it to display the top 5 journeys.

 *Here is my plan*:
-1. Webscrape/ API flixbus routes 14:00 finish
+1. Webscrape/ API flixbus routes

-- Create test that can verify robots.txt file
-- Create function that can generate the robots.txt file
+  - TO DO: Still unsure on data processing.
+It needs to process only user-agents.
+Main.py linking needs to work so i can test real URL's.

 2. Webscrape/ API megabus routes 15:00 finish
 3. Webscrape/ API Trainline routes 16:00 finish